Slack is a chat and collaboration hub used to connect people, information, tools, and services.

 Creating an API Token for Slack

-Before configuring the Slack connector in Lucidum, you must first create an API Key.
-Lucidum will use the API key to access the Slack API.
+Before configuring the Slack connector in Lucidum, you must first create an API token.
+Lucidum will use the API token to access the Slack API.

 If you are using the Slack Enterprise Grid Organization solution: